 By Helen Stone

-A versatile modern kitchen requires a layered and responsive lighting scheme that can keep up with changing demands as day turns to night.
-That's why our modern kitchen lighting ideas are worth investigating.
+A versatile, contemporary kitchen requires a layered and responsive lighting scheme that can keep up with changing demands as day turns to night.

-These combine all the key lighting types – general, task, ambient and decorative – creating depth, marking out different zones and to help with clear and safe passage through the space.
+These lighting ideas for modern kitchens combine all the key lighting types – general, task, ambient and decorative – creating depth, marking out different zones and helping to create a clear and safe passage through the space.

 Modern kitchen lighting ideas

 These modern kitchen lighting ideas will cover all the aspects of contemporary lighting you need for your cook space.

 Designed to create ambient lighting, its main role in this room is to draw attention to the modern kitchen island and to give the kitchen a living room appeal, rather than to provide practical task lighting.

 Dimmable ceiling downlights are a popular solution for general lighting in a modern kitchen, says Jamie Blake, creative director of Blakes London.

 'Turn them right up when you want to clean the room, dim them right down when you want a softer mood.

 'While it may help to start by drawing up a grid of downlights to create an even spread of light, remember that you may need to adjust it to accommodate things like steel joists, skylights, TV screens and so on.
 Nor do you want to put a downlight right next to a pendant or hard up against a wall cabinet.